wilsonmar/wilsonmar.github.io/_posts/2016-11-20-robotic-process-automation.md

 ## Automation Anywhere

 <a target="_blank" href="https://www.automationanywhere.com/">automationanywhere.com</a>
  claims to augmented with AI.
+"We deliver the world’s most sophisticated Digital Workforce Platform making work more human by automating business processes and liberating people.

-Their Community Edition is for known businesses.
+Their Community Edition is for known businesses."

-AA has 3 mobile apps:
+AA has 3 <a target="_blank" href="https://resources.automationanywhere.com/watch/automation-anywhere-mobile-app-overview">mobile apps</a>:

    * Manage RPA on the Go to measure center of excellence ROI and digital workforce
    * Imagine
    * Impact

 Their "IQ Bot" "learns from people how to handle unstructured and unclear data so processes can be automated from end-to-end" by automating content-centric processes.
 Their "Bot Insight" extracts data from Bot operation to provide analytics at the origin of data ("embedded analytics").

  <a name="LDTP"></a>

 ## LDTP